joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 particular to your study.

-But a much more frequently encountered problem is matching names between the phylogeny and the community data.
+But a much more frequently encountered problem is matching names between the phylogeny and the grid-cell data.
 How can we do that?

 First let’s see how many species are in common between the two to begin with.
 Notice that the tree uses underscores in the species names, so we